onesoft-sudo/invention-framework/README.md

 **Important: It is not recommended to use this framework in production until a stable version gets released.**

 ## Contributing
 Thank you for deciding to help us!
 You can submit your code by creating a pull request.
+Your code must pass the workflow checks and tests!